mit-enclaves/argos-monitor/readme.md

 These instructions assume you are building on an Intel x86_64 processor with VT-x capabilities.
 You must also have [Rust](https://www.rust-lang.org/tools/install) and [Qemu](https://www.qemu.org/download/#linux) installed.

+## Note on modifications

+Changes to Tyche that were made for supporting Argos have mostly been prepended with a comment citing `// Argos` or are functions with `argos` in the name.
+In particular, we added support for interacting with the TPM, added vmcalls for Argos applications to create their I/O transcript, and added an additional enclave-measurement system for Argos attestations.

+The vmcalls can be found in `monitor/tyche/src/monitor.rs`.
+Some additional vmcalls have been added there, which were useful for benchmarking purposes or PoC work.

+The measurement work can be found in `montior/tyche/src/x86_64/platform.rs:measure` and an example of generating the same measurement outside of monitor, i.e. from the enclave ELF directly, is in the sdktyche loader application `C/libraries/sdktyche/loader/lib.c`.

+We added several additional enclave applications, the loaders are built from and found at:
+ - `C/libraries/sdktyche/example/seal`
+ - `C/libraries/sdktyche/example/sealPIR`

 ## Creating a VM disk image

 To start, create an Ubuntu `.qcow2` image for your VM.